- About Us

 Health care directives are frequently referred to as “Advanced health Care Directives.”
 They may also be called Living Wills, Personal Directives, health Care proxies, Advance Decisions, or Advance Directives.

 If you do not have a health care directive in place, it is important to establish one.
 This can prevent your family from having to make very difficult decisions regarding your care.
 Instead, they will know what your wishes are.

-When it comes to your health care directive, your Duluth estate planning lawyer will provide you with the guidance you need to construct a directive that is detailed and relays everything your health care providers need to know.
+When it comes to your health care directive, your Duluth health care directive attorney will provide you with the guidance you need to construct a directive that is detailed and relays everything your health care providers need to know.
 These directives tend to be a part of a much larger estate plan and they are useful when you are incapacitated.